 As we’ll see, though, the QE65Q95T is not quite the direct replacement for last year’s flagship Q90R model you might have expected it to be.

-Samsung QE65Q95T design and build – A heavy-duty TV in size and bulk
+Samsung QE65Q95T design – A heavy-duty TV in size and bulk

 The Samsung QE65Q95T is a serious hunk of TV.
 Due in part to its use of direct LED lighting, where the LEDs sit directly behind the screen rather than around its edges, it’s pretty deep around the back and weighs a ton.